This was originally given to Geof in April, 2013. Additional text— added since— is shown in blue.

 I don’t know if you remember the time some fashion magazine used our home as a backdrop for the latest in women’s wear.
 I might have been five or six.
 The house was packed with what seemed like 20 young models— bare-ing almost as much as they were wearing.
 Bright tight-fitting clothes, big white bell-bottoms.
 They walked with a hip-movement I hadn’t seen at home or school.
 It was my introduction to sexy, though I did not know the word, or really understand anything about it.

-We became masters at covering nearly every square inch the of the fold-down playtable, often spilling over on to the desk, with Lionel train rails, or an elaborate multi-level slot-car track we would build.
+We became masters at covering nearly every square inch the of the fold-down playtable, often spilling over on to the desk, with Lionel train rails, or an elaborate multi-level slot-car track we would build, or a combination of both.

 Your room was always neater than mine— you kept it in a more orderly state, with sharpened pencils or colored pens in a neat tin or jar at the corner of your desk: everything had its place.
 You had collections of items, such as seashells, or bottle caps, carefully arranged in boxes, with like sized boxes meticulously stacked and numbered in your closet or in the large drawers dad incorporated in the beds he built for us.
 You even had that 3”x 5” card filing system in your desk drawer.
 I still recall thumbing through those cards one day when you were not around.
 Under P, you might have had a card for Paper clips: which had a “D2” writ-ten on it.
 If the “D” boxes were on a shelf in your closet it was easy enough to find box D2, Written neatly on a corner of the box.
 I was browsing through the Cs, when I was startled to see a card with my name on it, it said “Candy”, “No way, Greg”.
 I wasn’t sure whether to beam with pride or shrink with shame.